SouptikRoy/DRAM_with_integratd_Supercapacitor/README.md

 ### *Compared to Conventional DRAM for Enhanced Efficiency and Reliability*

 **Authors:**
-Souptik Roy, Abir Chattopadhyay, Subhajit Das
+Souptik Roy, Dr. Abir Chattopadhyay, Dr. Subhajit Das
 *Department of Electronics & Communication Engineering,
 University of Engineering and Management, Kolkata*